 Luka and Edith Kanaka’ole championed active learning and participation in indigenous culture and saw the need to promote higher Western education among native Hawaiians.
 In 2005, the Kanaka’ole – Kanahele family was awarded the Distinguished Service Award by The House of Representatives, State of Hawai’i for distinguishing itself as one of Hilo’s most well-known Hawaiian cultural treasures, boasting more than a dozen descendants of famed Hawaiian language and culture educators who stand among the alumni, faculty, and staff of the University of Hawai’i at Hilo and Hawai’i Community College.

-EKF’s mission is to heighten indigenous Hawaiian cultural awareness and participation through its educational programs and scholarships.
+The Edith Kanakaole Foundation is a non-profit organization whose mission is to elevate Hawaiian intelligence through cultural education founded on the teachings and traditional practices of Edith and Luka Kanaka’ole.
 EKF has, as a major accomplishment, provided scholarships to native Hawaiian students attending the Hawai’i Community College, the University of Hawai’i-Hilo, and other higher educational entities on Hawai’i Island since 1990.
 Additionally, EKF has provided conditional awards to students of apprentice/mentorship cultural learning programs and cultural practitioners who enhance native Hawaiian culture among Hawai’i’s people on the island of Hawai’i.

 EKF’s cultural antecedents are Luka’s father and mother, Ioane Kanaka’ole and Haleaka Kaleopa’a along with Edith’s mother, Ahi’ena, and her granduncle, Lonokapu.